symbolicresonance/affective-epistemics/ae-7-1-paper.md

 License details: https://creativecommons.org/licenses/by-nc-nd/4.0/

-# Affective Field Epistemics: A Framework for Understanding Belief Formation and Symbolic Modulation
+# Affective Epistemics: A Framework for Understanding Belief Formation and Symbolic Modulation

 ## Abstract

-This paper introduces Affective Field Epistemics (AFE), a comprehensive theoretical framework that reconceptualizes belief formation as an interaction between symbolic fields and internal affective states.
+This paper introduces Affective Epistemics (AE), a comprehensive theoretical framework that reconceptualizes belief formation as an interaction between symbolic fields and internal affective states.
 Drawing on field theory concepts, we propose that subjects exist within modulation fields where beliefs emerge not as stored representations but as dynamic resolutions shaped by emotional necessities.
 The framework consists of five interconnected layers: (1) Core Ontology of the Subject, (2) Symbolic Modulation and Identity, (3) The Conscious Engagement Process, (4) Symbol Space and Field Dynamics, and (5) Observer-Generator frameworks.
 This approach addresses significant limitations in traditional models of belief by accounting for context-dependent belief expression, emotional foundations of cognition, the continuous availability of conscious agency, and the strategic generation of symbolic fields.
 The framework offers both conceptual precision and mathematical formalization, generating testable predictions about how beliefs emerge, stabilize, and transform under different field conditions.
-By shifting from representational to field-based understandings of belief, AFE provides new pathways for research in cognitive science, social psychology, and media studies while offering ethical implications for symbolic environments.
+By shifting from representational to field-based understandings of belief, AE provides new pathways for research in cognitive science, social psychology, and media studies while offering ethical implications for symbolic environments.

 ## 1. Introduction: Beyond Storage Models of Belief